How to chose the Renedian Adventures motorcycle tour that’s best for you?

 One of the major appeals of Africa of course is the wildlife.
 There are lovely roads all over the world, but you will only find lovely roads + giraffes + lions + African elephants + hippos… in Africa.
 Some riders are content with one quick photo of each of the animals they see, other riders are keen to spend all morning photographing birds.
 Keeping in mind that although this is an motorcycle tour and not a photographic safari, we still have many hours on some tours to devote to animal watching.
-Our Waterfalls and Wildlife tour is – in a practical sense – a motorcycle tour bringing you from one safari to another.
+Our Waterfalls and Wildlife tour is – in a practical sense – a motorcycle tour bringing you from one safari to another and has the most animal encounters for all of our tours.
 The Spectacular South West Africa tour is more for the riders, and because we see less animals as part of the two week itinerary, we offer a 3-day Etosha safari add-on to the end of that tour, for those who want gravel roads and an African safari experience.
 However it is the only 15 day tour we offer that visits both Namibia and South Africa, blending the deserts, dust and animals of Namibia with green vineyards, ocean roads and mountain passes of South Africa.

 Waterfalls and Wildlife